Living in AmsterdamShopping

 De Bijenkorf

 De Bijenkorf (The Beehive) is the premium department store chain of the Netherlands, dating back originally to 1870.
-It is run by the same group that owns the UK’s Selfridges.
+It is run by Selfridges Group which is owned by Central Group/Signa Holding.

 The flagship Bijenkorf store is the grand 6 floor branch located on Damrak/Dam Square in Amsterdam.
 It also has stores in the major cities around the country including at nearby Amstelveen.